Ariiees/Autoware-Installation/README.md

 pwd
 ```

-After these, you should launch autoware and rviz successfully, and you could see the same screen as shown in [Planning simulation](https://autowarefoundation.github.io/autoware-documentation/main/tutorials/ad-hoc-simulation/planning-simulation/)
+After these, you should launch Autoware and rviz successfully, and you could see the same screen as shown in [Planning simulation](https://autowarefoundation.github.io/autoware-documentation/main/tutorials/ad-hoc-simulation/planning-simulation/)
 ## (Optional) Build docker image for devp
 ```
 cd autoware/